The Bread is Rising Poetry Collective

 Since late 1994, The Bread is Rising Poetry Collective has spread consciousness through the word in numerous appearances in performance, in festivals and gatherings, on radio and public access cable, across the United States, Canada and England.

-What has been vital in the continuing work of the Collective is in ORGANIZATION.
 Peace and love to those organizations and movements that have made their spaces for us over the years:

 El Puerto Rican Embassy/Iglesia de La Madre de los Tomates (NYC)